What Is Folding In Science

 Comprehensive Overview

 The underlying principles of folding can be understood through the lens of thermodynamics and statistical mechanics.
 The folding process is driven by the tendency of systems to minimize their free energy.
-This means that the folded state must be more stable than the unfolded state.
-The stability of the folded state is determined by a balance of energetic and entropic factors.
+That's why the stability of the folded state is determined by a balance of energetic and entropic factors.
+So in practice, the folded state must be more stable than the unfolded state.
 Energetic factors include the strength of the interactions between different parts of the molecule or material, while entropic factors include the number of possible conformations that the molecule or material can adopt.

 Trends and Latest Developments